Cheese: Cultural attitudes

 Among the few cheeses in Southeast and East Asian cuisines is paneer, a fresh acid-set cheese.
 In Nepal, the Dairy Development Corporation commercially manufactures cheese made from yak milk and a hard cheese made from either cow or yak milk known as chhurpi.
 Bhutan produces a similar cheese called Datshi, which is a staple in most Bhutanese curries.
 The national dish of Bhutan, ema datshi, is made from homemade yak or mare milk cheese and hot peppers.
 In Yunnan, China, several ethnic minority groups produce Rushan and Rubing from cow's milk.
 Cheese consumption may be increasing in China, with annual sales doubling from 1996 to 2003 (to a still small 30 million U.S. dollars a year).

 Strict followers of the dietary laws of Islam and Judaism must avoid cheeses made with rennet from animals not slaughtered in accordance with halal or kosher laws respectively.

 Rennet derived from animal slaughter, and thus cheese made with animal-derived rennet, is not vegetarian.
 Most widely available vegetarian cheeses are made using rennet produced by fermentation of the fungus Mucor miehei.
-Vegans and other dairy-avoiding vegetarians do not eat conventional cheese, but some vegetable-based cheese substitutes (soy or almond) are used as substitutes.
+Vegans and other dairy-avoiding people do not eat dairy cheese, but some vegan cheeses (soy or almond) are used as substitutes.

 Odorous cheeses

 Even in cultures with long cheese traditions, consumers may perceive some cheeses that are especially pungent-smelling, or mold-bearing varieties such as Limburger, Stilton or Roquefort, as unpalatable.
 Such cheeses are an acquired taste because they are processed using molds or microbiological cultures, allowing odor and flavor molecules to resemble those in rotten foods.
-One author stated: "An aversion to the odor of decay has the obvious biological value of steering us away from possible food poisoning, so it is no wonder that an animal food that gives off whiffs of shoes and soil and the stable takes some getting used to".
+McGee writes, "An aversion to the odor of decay has the obvious biological value of steering us away from possible food poisoning, so it is no wonder that an animal food that gives off whiffs of shoes and soil and the stable takes some getting used to."
+He notes that "the 17th century saw the publication of at least two learned treatises (by Martin Shook, a Dutchman, and Thomas Sagittarius, a German), 'de aversatione casei,' or 'on the aversion to cheese."

 Effect on sleep

 There is some support from studies that dairy products can help with insomnia.
 Scientists have debated how cheese might affect sleep.
 A folk belief that cheese eaten close to bedtime can cause nightmares may have arisen from the Charles Dickens novella A Christmas Carol, in which Ebenezer Scrooge attributes his visions of Jacob Marley to the cheese he ate.
-This belief can also be found in folklore that predates this story.
+This belief can be found in folklore that predates this story.
 The theory has been disproven multiple times, although night cheese may cause vivid dreams or otherwise disrupt sleep due to its high saturated fat content, according to studies by the British Cheese Board.
 Other studies indicate it may actually make people dream less.